-Shopify has been thriving since it was founded in 2004 to become one of the most popular eCommerce platforms on the market.
-Powering almost 1 and a half million live websites as of September 2020, Shopify provides users with unmatched functionality while maintaining a smooth and friendly user experience.
+Shopify has been thriving since it was founded in 2004.
+According to our eCommerce platform research, Shopify is one of the most popular eCommerce platforms on the market.
+Powering more than 1 and a half million live websites as of February 2021, Shopify provides users with unmatched functionality while maintaining a smooth and friendly user experience.
 Its main aim is to help people build their own websites and start selling quickly without dealing with lines of code or hiring professional developers.

 Despite the enormous amount of users, whether it is the most suitable option for you is yet to be decided at first glance.
 For that reason, we have conducted thorough research and written this article with a view to giving you profound insights into what Shopify has to offer.
 This review will cover: